-I live in Park City, Utah.
-I work for Park City Municipal Corporation as an Executive Assistant.
-I’m also an aspiring real estate investor.
+I live in Oakley, Utah.
+I’m an aspiring real estate developer and I’m currently working on the Park City Kings Crown development.
 I love skiing, biking, hiking, swimming, reading, and playing with my kids.

 I grew up in Utah in the winters and Quebec, Canada in the summers.
 Every spring my parents, with their five daughters, drove to the Kipawa River Lodge, a vacation spot that my parents own for fishermen, kayakers, and families.
 I spent my childhood summers swimming in Lake Temiskaming, reading books, building forts in the forest, and playing cards with my sisters.
 It was the dreamiest childhood imaginable.
 My dad wrote a book about the lodge.
 It’s a fun read.